oracle/truffleruby/doc/contributor/workflow.md

 $ jt test compiler
 ```

+## Using Docker

+Docker can be a useful tool for creating isolated environments for development
+and testing.
+Dockerfiles can also serve as executable documentation of how to
+set up a development environment.
+See `test/truffle/docker` and `tool/docker`.

+For end-users, see `../user/docker.md`.

 ## How to fix a failing spec

 We usually use the `jt untag` command to work on failing specs.
 It runs only